nikola-m/freeCappuccino-dev/README.md

 Requirements
 -----------------
 The code is written in modern fortran, so you will need fortran compiler (e.g. gfortran).
 Code uses _LAPACK_ in one routine, the default is to require _LAPACK_ but there is an option to build the code without it.
 Code may be built to use external library for solution of sparse linear systems [LIS](http://www.ssisc.org/lis/) or be used without it, just using built in linear solvers.
+See below the instruction on how to configure LIS.

 Getting started
 -----------------
 Clone the git repository or download the zip archive of the most recent source, compile and build the code, and checkout the examples such as the lid-driven cavity, von Karman vortices behind a cylinder, Pitz-Daily backward facing step, MHD flow in a channel, and many more to come.

-To compile the code just run
+To compile the code just run _make_ from the root directory of freeCappuccino.
-`make`
-from the root directory.
 The binary file _cappuccino_ will be created in _/bin_ directory.
 Don't forget to make _bin_ directory first.
+So the sequence is:
 ```
 mkdir bin
 make